thecommons-urbit/chess/README.md

 ## About

-`%chess` is an [Urbit](https://urbit.org) app which allows you to play correspondence Chess with other Urbit users.
-It is a fully-decentralized, peer-to-peer Chess application.
+`%chess` is an [Urbit](https://urbit.org) app which allows you to play correspondence chess with other Urbit users.
+It is a fully-decentralized, peer-to-peer chess application.

 The original `%chess` was made by Raymond E. Pasco for several reasons:
 - To practice Hoon